 Children start our nursery the term after their third birthday.
 All children are eligible for 15 hours of nursery education free of charge.
 In families where both parents work more than 16 hours, or single parents who work more than 16 hours, the child is entitled to a further 15 hours of free nursery education (30 hours in total).
 There is a process for parents to apply for a code to prove the entitlement to the 30 hours of nursery education.
 Please contact school and we will advise you on this.
 We aim to offer a fully flexible service for working parents, which matches your requirements.
 We do this in partnership with Fun Club, enabling us to offer a 7.30am - 6.00pm service 51 weeks of the year.

 To apply for a place at nursery, please contact the school office.
-We are currently holding a waiting list should places become available this year (2017-18) and an expression of interest for 2018-19 or further into the future.
+We do take expressions of interest well in advance of the child turning three.
 Should we have more applications than places available, we will follow the same selection criteria as outlined above for Reception places.
 For further information please contact school, or see our Nursery Admissions Policy (click here).

 If you are looking for a place for an older child, i.e. from another school or county, whether at the start of the school year or mid-term, are also co-ordinated by the Admissions Team at County Hall, we would suggest you phone school for a chat and a visit.
 If you are happy with your choice, the required form , the Primary In-year Transfer Form should be completed and returned to the Local Authority, who will check the school role and advise if there is a place available.
 We like to invite prospective pupils into school for a half-day or so before they start so that they can meet their new classmates and teacher; this ensures that there is a 'friendly face' to greet them on their first day.